sourcegraph/handbook/content/departments/engineering/design/templates/extra-small-template.md

   - [ ] Github issue

   ### Design
-  - [ ] High fidelity design using design system - Figma
+  - [ ] High fidelity design using design system or low fidelity design as required - Link
   - [ ] Non-visual design guidance captured in the issue

   ### Testing